- 1 Purpose

 Email messages may be released to third parties as a result of legal discovery processes, including access applications under the Information Privacy Act 2009 and Right to Information Act 2009.

-Any issues regarding records management should be referred to the Manager, Corporate Records for consideration.
+Any issues regarding records management should be referred to the Manager (Enterprise Information Management Services) for consideration.

 4.4 Contacting the University